joychen0521/elite-qualifier/ReadMe.md

 ## Background

-This is why this application exists.
+This application is for checking spelling when you type something.

 ## Install